Blaze-sketch-ally/rnn_word_predictor/README.md

+# Summary
 I developed a Recurrent Neural Network (RNN) based word predictor trained on Shakespeare’s Hamlet.
 The project leverages Natural Language Processing (NLP) techniques to predict the next word in a sequence, effectively learning the style and structure of Shakespearean language.

-Key components and technologies used:
+# Key components and technologies used:

 Python – Core programming language for data processing and model development.